A political career was something Nancy Guptill never envisioned before moving to Prince Edward Island.

 “I never dreamed about the history of my involvement would amount to trailblazing,” said Guptill.
 “I can only tell you that it was something that I never thought about, never dreamed about and, even sitting here now, it is more important as we sit her now than it had been previously.”

 “It is a wonderful thing that we accomplished, here on Prince Edward Island,” Guptill said with great pride.
 “You felt like you were surrounded by the best.
 I felt that my presence there was probably over my head, but, to think that I was with this group was a bit overwhelming because I never pictured myself of being of any importance at all.”

-She firmly believed then and still does today that women have an important place in the political landscape of Prince Edward Island.
+She firmly believed then and until her passing, that women have an important place in the political landscape of Prince Edward Island.
 In reflecting on her political career, Guptill admitted that sometimes gender did come into play.